hughbarney/femto/README.md

     Qemacs         qe        379968    36.9k     59
     ue3.10         uemacs    171664    52.4K     16 ++
     GNUEmacs       emacs   14632920   358.0k    186

+Since femto 2.12 C code has been moved out to Lisp.
+The first number in the files count are the C-files plus the minimal required femto.rc Lisp file.
+The second number includes all provided Lisp files.

 ## Femto Key Bindings
     C-A   begining-of-line